Checkio-Game-Missions/checkio-empire-number-radix/info/story.md

-Sometimes robots mix up coordinates and use various [Numeral systems](http://en.wikipedia.org/wiki/Numeral_system).
+Sometimes the robots mix up their coordinates and use other [Numeral systems](http://en.wikipedia.org/wiki/Numeral_system).
-Let's practice with them.
+Let's try to sort this out and see what could be going on.